spoonapps/docs/doc/hub/profile/profile.md

 The [Hub](http://spoonium.net/hub) is the distribution component of Spoonium.
 It is a repository where you can store and share images that you have created.
-All Spoonium accounts come with unlimited public repositories and it's easy to [upgrade](/pricing) to create private repositories.
+All Spoonium accounts allow for the creation of unlimited public repositories and can be [upgraded](/pricing) to create private repositories.

 ## Creating a Profile